 - Nifty PE value of over 15 and less than 18 times are in a lighter shade of green, closer to long-term averages

 - Nifty PE of over 18 and less than 21 times are in a neutral off-white colour

 - PEs over 21 are in shades of orange, tending to red when the PE is greater than 27 times

-Essentially, the colours move from green (for attractive valuations) to orange (fair to high valuations) to red (very high valuations).
+Essentially, the colours in the nifty 50 heat map move from green (for attractive valuations) to orange (fair to high valuations) to red (very high valuations).

 Do read the content below the PE chart to know a few points on the Nifty 50 that you may not be aware of.